Current Priorities

 Selwyn is determined to make sure that all our students, regardless of the subject they are studying, are given the highest quality teaching possible, and to do this we need to be able to attract and support the best academics and researchers.

-Selwyn is navigating unprecedented financial circumstances.
-Every gift to Selwyn's general purposes helps us to continue providing world class education in a welcoming and supportive environment.
+Selwyn is navigating unprecedented financial circumstances as funding for higher education in the UK changes.
+Every gift for Selwyn's general purposes helps us to continue providing world class education in a welcoming and supportive environment, ensuring we can use funds where they are most needed.

 Friends of Selwyn Gardens

-Friends of Selwyn Gardens is a new scheme, open to all, which will provide additional help for the Head Gardener, enabling a range of new initiatives, from tree planting to major projects, enriching the college’s grounds for future generations to enjoy.
+Friends of Selwyn Gardens is a scheme open to all, which will provide additional help for the Head Gardener.
+It enables a range of initiatives, from tree planting to major projects, enriching the college’s grounds for future generations to enjoy.

 All donations from the Friends will be used exclusively towards maintaining and preserving Selwyn’s gardens as a place for everyone to enjoy for decades to come.